dedis/cothority/conode/README.md

 ## Built-in TLS: specifying certificate files

-If you would like the conode to run TLS on the WebSocket interface, you can tell it where to find the private key and a certificate for that
+If you would like the conode to run TLS on the WebSocket interface, you can tell it where to find the private key and a certificate for that key in the `private.toml` file:
-key:

 ```
 WebSocketTLSCertificate = "/etc/fullchain.pem"
 WebSocketTLSCertificateKey = "/etc/privkey.pem"
 ```

 In this case, it is up to you to get get a certificate from a certificate authority, and to update `fullchain.pem` when needed in order to renew the certificate.

 ## Built-in TLS: Using Let's Encrypt certificates

-Using the Let's Encrypt CA, and the `certbot` client program, you can get free certificates for domains which you control.
-`certbot` writes the files it creates into `/etc/letsencrypt`.
+Using the Let's Encrypt CA, and the `certbot` client program, you can get free certificates for domains which you control. `certbot` writes the files it creates into `/etc/letsencrypt`.

 If the user you use to run the conode has the rights to read from the directory where Let's Encrypt writes the private key and the current certificate, you can arrange for conode to share the TLS certificate used by the server as a whole:

 ```
 WebSocketTLSCertificate = "/etc/letsencrypt/live/conode.example.com/fullchain.pem"